geosarr/ml-for-finance/README.md

 # ml-for-finance

-This reposiroty includes datasets used for an academic project in finance and machine learning.
+This repository includes datasets used for an academic project in finance and machine learning.